Death of Samantha: Formation and early history: 1983-1985

 Originally, the band was a trio, with Petkovic on guitar, James on bass and Steve-o on drums.
 At the time, all three were living in Parma, a working-class suburb of Cleveland.
 James and Steve-o were co-founders of hardcore punk fanzine Negative Print.
 James, 15, and Petkovic, 17, at the time, met at Valley Forge High School in Parma Heights.

 Death of Samantha performed its first show on August 24, 1983, at a Ground Round family-style restaurant in Parma Heights.
 They took their name from a 1973 Yoko Ono song, "Death of Samantha", the night before their debut.
 The band scored its inauspicious debut because Petkovic worked as a janitor at the restaurant.
 "We did that show on chicken-wing night, and it was really noisy and awful" said Petkovic, in an interview with the Cleveland Plain Dealer.
 "People were throwing wings at one another, and other people walked out because they thought it was horrible."
 He ended up getting fired, but the show became part of punk rock legend, as rumor spread via punk fanzines about this rebellious band that caused a mini riot at a family restaurant.

 DOS played its first club show at the Lakefront in downtown Cleveland on January 14, 1984.
 It played its first show as a quartet with Doug Gillard on lead guitar on May 20, 1984, at the Pop Shop, an underground music club located in the basement of the famed Cleveland Agora.
 Gillard and Petkovic met, by chance, at an area amusement park.

 The four-piece lineup proceeded to release two singles on St. Valentine Records, a local cooperative label formed to document Cleveland's non-hardcore underground.

 The band's first 7", "Amphetamine", released on Valentine's Day 1985, quickly sold out of its 1000-copy pressing thanks to critical acclaim in a number of magazines.
-The band's follow-up single, "Coca Cola and Licorice" (or as it was also called, Porn in the U.S.A.), cemented their status as an rising darling in the underground scene.
+The band's follow-up single, "Coca Cola and Licorice" (or as it was also called, Porn in the U.S.A.), cemented their status as a rising darling in the underground scene.
 Featuring an ominous bass groove, brash guitars and noisy clarinets, not to mention liner notes by writer and early DOS supporter Byron Coley, it received rave reviews around the country.
 The single immediately sold out and Petkovic sold his guitar to print up a second pressing, and for months he borrowed guitars to play, record and tour.